-Since then, internal audits have been carried out, in particular for international subsidiaries, to verify the efficacy of anti-corruption and ethics programs:
+Internal audits were carried out, in particular on the international subsidiaries, to verify the efficacy of anticorruption and ethics programs:

 - Internal audits: control of risk management systems, audit of procurement process, review of accounting records exposed to risk (donations, sponsorships, etc.), audit of access and authorization management. - Audit of specific at-risk suppliers: during 2021, the Group's purchasing and risk management departments audited two suppliers identified as being at risk.
 The audit consists of a visit to the head office and production sites as well as interviews based on an audit questionnaire focused on 5 themes (Environment, HR, Quality, Ethics/ Corruption, Production/Distribution).
 These audits are the subject of a report and a progress plan shared and monitored with the supplier.
 Questionnaires were sent to the main suppliers in 2022 and audits are scheduled for 2023.